yannTrm/yannTrm/README.md

 ## My Projects

-### Project 1: Object Recognition using CNN
+### Project 1: Crypto-currencie : bot x AI

 ![Project 1](img/crypto.png)

-This project aims to develop an object recognition model using Convolutional Neural Networks (CNN).
-The model is trained on a large dataset and can classify different categories of objects with high accuracy.
+This project aims to develop an automated trading system coupled with Artificial Intelligence (AI).
+The trading bot will be designed to analyze financial market data, identify trends, and autonomously execute buy and sell decisions.

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">